An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Operator Splitting for the WFR PDE

 The splitting scheme in \eqref{eq:sequential_split} corresponds to evaluating the W solution operator first.
 A valid alternative sequential splitting scheme to \eqref{eq:sequential_split} involves instead evaluating the FR solution operator first, i.e.

-We refer to~\eqref{eq:sequential_splitFRthenW} as Fisher--Rao then Wasserstein, or FR-W for short.
+We refer to~\eqref{eq:sequential_splitFRthenW} as the Fisher--Rao then Wasserstein scheme, or FR-W for short.
 When the operators $S_\F$ and $S_\W$ do not commute, it is known that $\eta_i(x;\gamma) \neq \nu_i(x;\gamma)$ for $\gamma > 0$ and $i = 1, 2, 3, \dots$ \cite{Hundsdorfer2003}.
-It is expected that for most target distributions, $S_\F$ and $S_\W$ will not commute; the following example demonstrates this occurs even in the multivariate Gaussian case.
+It is expected that for most target distributions, $S_\F$ and $S_\W$ will not commute; indeed this can be straightforwardly verified even in the multivariate Gaussian case.

+\begin{rem} One could also apply a splitting scheme for pure W to split the advection and diffusion parts (leading to proximal samplers, see e.g. \cite[Section 4.2]{wibisono2018sampling}).
+Similarly, one could also apply a splitting scheme to the pure FR flow by identifying an exploration step and an exploitation step as in \cite[Section 4]{chen_efficient_2024}.
+We leave analysis of these alternative splitting schemes for future work. \end{rem}

-In the remainder of the manuscript, we rely on the following assumptions on the target distribution $\pi$ and the distribution at which the WFR PDE~\eqref{eq:WFRpde} is initialised $\mu_0$ in developing analytic results. \begin{assumption} The following conditions on the initial and target distribution hold \begin{enumerate}[label=(\alph*)] \item $\pi(x) \propto e^{-V_\pi(x)}$ where $V_\pi$ is continuously differentiable with bounded Hessian, and satisfies a Log-Sobolev inequality (LSI): for all $\mu\in \cP_2^{ac}(\real^d)$
+Throughout we rely on the following assumptions on the target distribution $\pi$ and the distribution at which the WFR PDE~\eqref{eq:WFRpde} is initialised $\mu_0$ in developing analytic results. \begin{assumption} The following conditions on the initial and target distribution hold \begin{enumerate}[label=(\alph*)] \item $\pi(x) \propto e^{-V_\pi(x)}$ where $V_\pi$ is continuously differentiable with bounded Hessian, and satisfies a Log-Sobolev inequality (LSI): for all $\mu\in \cP_2^{ac}(\real^d)$

-where $\lambda_\pi<\infty$ denotes the Log-Sobolev constant of $\pi$ and is $\mathcal{I}(\mu||\pi) $ the relative Fisher information between $\mu$ and $\pi$; \item $\mu_0(x) \propto e^{-V_0(x)}$ where $V_0$ is continuously differentiable with bounded derivative, satisfies an LSI with constant $\lambda_0<\infty$ and $\mu_0\ll \pi$. \end{enumerate} \end{assumption} Assumption~\ref{ass:lsi}--\ref{ass:pi} implies that the Wasserstein flow targeting $\pi$, $\partial_t \mu_t = f_\W(\mu_t)$, is well defined and the solution of the corresponding PDE is absolutely continuous w.r.t. $\pi$ for all $t\geq 0$.
+where $\lambda_\pi<\infty$ denotes the Log-Sobolev constant of $\pi$ and is $\mathcal{I}(\mu||\pi) $ the relative Fisher information between $\mu$ and $\pi$; \item $\mu_0(x) \propto e^{-V_0(x)}$ where $V_0$ is continuously differentiable with bounded derivative, satisfies an LSI with constant $\lambda_0<\infty$ and $\mu_0\ll \pi$. \end{enumerate} \end{assumption} Assumption~\ref{ass:lsi}\ref{ass:pi} implies that the Wasserstein flow targeting $\pi$, $\partial_t \mu_t = f_\W(\mu_t)$, is well defined and the solution of the corresponding PDE is absolutely continuous w.r.t. $\pi$ for all $t\geq 0$.
 The bounded Hessian requirement implies that $\nabla V_\pi$ is Lipschitz continuous, we denote the Lipschitz constant by $L_\pi$.
-Assumption~\ref{ass:lsi}--\ref{ass:mu0} is mild since $\mu_0$ is often user-chosen and guarantees that $\nabla V_0$ is Lipschitz continuous with constant $L_0$.
+Assumption~\ref{ass:lsi}\ref{ass:mu0} is mild since $\mu_0$ is often user-chosen and guarantees that $\nabla V_0$ is Lipschitz continuous with constant $L_0$.

 We further assume that the FR PDE $\partial_t \mu_t = f_\F(\mu_t)$ and WFR PDE $\partial_t \mu_t = f_\W(\mu_t)+f_\F(\mu_t)$ are well-posed and that their solutions, where they exist, are absolutely continuous w.r.t. $\pi$.
 These assumptions guarantee that the solution operators $S_\W, S_\F$ are well-defined.